dmp267/eigenda-exploration/README.md

 ![co2.0_diagram](holesky/public/CO2_0_model.png)

 This project aims to enhance the existing carbon credit issuance model by introducing a data availability layer that offers clear, objective carbon metrics monitored by CYCLOPS.
 These metrics can then be integrated into accounting methodologies to monitor emissions reductions and sequestration.
-The project utilizes measures such as Above Ground Biomass (AGB) and Forest Area % for use in tracking forest health.
+The project utilizes measures such as Above Ground Biomass (AGB) and Forest Cover % for use in tracking forest health.
 By leveraging the CYCLOPS-produced AGB value, developers can easily calculate the total carbon stocks in any designated forest region using a straightforward formula in accordance with industry practicies.
 This empowers developers by providing them with the tools necessary to directly monitor the impact of their project interventions in ways consistent with existing methodologies.

 ## Use Case Description